Can Cats Eat Cherries

 However, the probiotic featured in yogurt help to facilitate good digestion in cats and also promote healthy being.

-Lastly, do not include the cherry yogurt in the daily diet of cats since it contains natural sugars that the digestive system of the cat will be unable to digest.
+Lastly, do not include cherry yogurt in the daily diet of cats since it contains natural sugars that the digestive system of the cat will be unable to digest.

 Can Cats Eat Cherry Stems?